StephenStaklinski/beam_sup/README.md

 ## Installation

-You can install the package using pip:
+You can install the main python package using pip:

 ```bash
 git clone https://github.com/StephenStaklinski/beam_sup.git